 Review this short tutorial on how to film using your smartphone, and this tutorial about how to record a video diary.

 Tell your own story: If possible, before the natural disaster or extreme weather event, describe how you and your family, friends and/or neighbors are preparing.
 What steps are you taking?
 How are you finding good information about what to do and where to go?
 Do you have to evacuate, gather emergency supplies, or shelter in place?
 How are you trying to stay safe during the event?
 In the aftermath, what has changed and how are you feeling?
+For inspiration check out Amira’s story about how Hurricane Maria affected her Puerto Rican community in 2017.

 Tell a story about someone else who is helping: How are family, friends, community members pulling together?
 What kind of help are you receiving (or not receiving) from the local, state, and/or federal government?
 Are there community organizations, faith groups, and/or nonprofit organizations stepping in to provide support?
 What kinds of informal networks have popped up to take care of your community?
 How are you getting good information about what’s happening?